aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ```

-## Electron Q&A
+## Electron FAQ
 ### Warning: `objc[79765]: Class WebSwapCGLLayer is implemented in both ... `
-This is an issue running Electron on MacOS.
+This is an issue when running Electron on MacOS.
 The API has a name duplication for "WebSwapCGLLayer".
-The warning should not affect your development.
-The issue is fixed by Electron in v22.
+This warning should not affect your development and has been fixed in Electron v22

 More info: https://github.com/electron/electron/issues/33685